Osmium-Linux/disc-scripts/README.md

 ###### DVD's

-Rip and transcode to Jellyfin compatible .mkv, will also preserve subtitles
+Rip DVD to raw format suitable for transcoding.

 ###### CD's